thecodeteam/training/devops-geekweek/Day1-Part2-Agile101.md

 #12 Principles of Agile

 * Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.
 * Welcome changing requirements, even late in development.
+* Deliver working software frequently, with a preference to the shorter timescale.

 ---

-* Deliver working software frequently, with a preference to the shorter timescale.
+#12 Principles of Agile (cont)

 * Business people and developers must work together throughout the project.
-* Build projects around motivated
+* Build projects around motivated individuals.
-*  individuals.
 Give them the environment and support they need, and trust them to get the job done.
 * The most efficient and effective method of conveying information is face-to-face conversation.

 ---

+#12 Principles of Agile (cont)

 * Working software is the primary measure of progress.
 * Agile processes promote sustainable development.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely.
+* Continuous attention to technical excellence and good design enhances agility.

 ---

-* Continuous attention to technical excellence and good design enhances agility.
+#12 Principles of Agile (cont)

-* Simplicity--the art of maximizing the amount of work not done--is essential.
+* Simplicity - the art of maximizing the amount of work not done - is essential.
 * The best architectures, requirements, and designs emerge from self-organizing teams.
 * At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behaviour accordingly.

+---

+# Timeboxing

+Timeboxing is used as a project planning technique.

+The schedule is divided into a number of separate time periods (timeboxes), with each part having its own deliverables, deadline and budget.

+---

+# Without Timeboxing

+Without timeboxing, projects usually work to a fixed scope

+When it is clear that some deliverables cannot be completed, either the deadline slips (to allow more time) or more people are involved (to do more in the same time)

+Usually both happen, delivery is late, costs go up, and often quality suffers

+---

+# With Timeboxing

+With timeboxing, the deadline is fixed but the scope may be reduced

+Work focuses on the most important deliverables

+For this reason, timeboxing depends on the prioritization of deliverables to ensure that it is the project stakeholders who determine the important deliverables rather than software developers

 ---